Professional Golf Studies

 Entry requirements

-- Applicants will be 18 years or older by 30 September of the year you intend to start the programme.
+- You must be 18 years or older by 30 September of the year you start the programme.

-- Have an email address and internet access.
+- You need an email address and internet access.

 - Be working at a golf facility under the supervision of a PGA Training Professional.

-The minimum academic entry criteria is 4 GCSE’s at grades 4-9 (A-C).
+A minimum of 4 GCSEs at grades 4-9 (A-C).
 Maths and English Language, included.
-Preference will be given to applicants who have achieved 6 GCSE’S at grades A-C or better.
+Preference will be given to applicants who have achieved 6 GCSEs at grades A-C or better.

-The minimum academic entry criteria is 4 National 5 awards grades A-C or better (including English and Maths).
+A minimum of 4 National 5 awards grades A-C or better (including English and Maths).

 Leaving certificate obtaining a minimum grade at Ordinary Level of D1 in both English and Mathematics plus a minimum grade at Ordinary Level of D1 in 2 other subjects.